Stalkerware and targeted digital surveillance: what it is and what strategies can we use to look out for one another collectively

 • Restrict physical access to devices and accounts: avoid leaving devices unattended, especially in situations of conflict or rupture in a relationship.

-• Establish clear agreements regarding privacy and security with partners: avoiding normalization of exchanging access in couples is fundamental.
+• Establish clear agreements regarding privacy and security with partners: avoiding normalisation of exchanging access in couples is fundamental.
 That includes an open conversation about the importance of privacy.

-• Recognize signs of suspicious behavior in current or former partners: signs of possible monitoring include:
+• Recognise signs of suspicious behavior in current or former partners — signs of possible monitoring include:

 • Identify technical signs of possible compromise: